eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 	- commit to a team
 	- transform, followed by commiting to a team
 	- kill, or parking lot
-+ use data analytics/science to optimize the scheduling and commit/kill/transform decision making process to optimize the maximum value to the organization/community
++ use data analytics/science to optimize the scheduling (i.e., address the organization's backlog for product development) and commit/kill/transform decision making process to optimize the maximum value to the organization/community and complete "strategically important work" on time (pp. 5)
+	- View the resource and time commitments to manage project interactions, assignment of personnel to tasks/projects, "and the general risk and value of each project" (pp. 5)
 + update the list of collected tasks, and the corresponding result of the commit/kill/transform decision for each task

 A "Big Visible Chart" visually displays the project portfolio to an organization's members/employees, and highlights the responsibilities of each project team.
 This also indicates, by implication or otherwise, the tasks that each project team is not responsible for (pp. 5).